Every real 3-manifold is real contact: Preliminaries and equivariant contact surgery

 We now repeat this discussion in the equivariant setting.
 We will be interested in the following cases.

 \textbf{Case 1.} $K$ is a $c_1$-knot.
 The extension would be $c_1$.
-Since tight $c_1$-solid tori of slope $(1/p')$ ($p'\in\Z$) exist, equivariant contact $(1/q)$-surgery of type~$1_1$ exists and is unique up to equivariant contact isotopy.
+Since tight $c_1$-solid tori of slope $(1/p')$ ($p'\in\Z$) uniquely exist, equivariant contact $(1/q)$-surgery of type~$1_1$ is uniquely defined up to equivariant contact isotopy.
 We fill in the standard $c_1$-real tight neighborhood of a $c_1$-invariant knot with $tw = -p'$ .

 \textbf{Case 2.} $K$ is a $c_2$-knot.
-It follows from Theorem~\ref{realst} that equivariant contact $(p/q)-$surgery exists if and only if $p=1$.
+It follows from Theorem~\ref{realst} that equivariant contact $(p/q)-$surgery is defined if and only if $p=1$.
 Similarly for the other cases below.

 If $q$ and $q'$ are both odd, then $p'$ must be even and the real contact structure extends uniquely as a $c_4$-tight solid torus with slope $-1/{p'}$ ($\infty$ included here and below whenever $p'=0$).